 Our Community Task Force’s goal is straightforward – we are collaborators who work to support youth on the prevention, education, and influences of substance abuse and bullying.
-We look at ourselves as Living Above the Influence.
+We look at ourselves as partners with Living Above the Influence.
 We hope this web site serves as a resource for finding the tools that meet your needs and your circumstances.
 We hope you will help and support us in this very important mission – for our children, for our families, and for our community.

 Download a general information flier about the WL Community Task Force as a PDF.

 April of each year we will host Spring Mentor Days for 8th graders at Athey Creek and Rosemont Ridge Middle Schools.

 A Conversation with Addiction